Citrus trees and Chinese New Year

-Round objects and gold objects are often considered 'lucky' in china but citrus are particularly prized and are often used in Chinese New Year celebrations.
-Like the christmas tree in Christmas celebrations the mandarin or orange tree symbolises the start of the festive period and may be displayed in chinese restaurants or chinese homes in the run up to the main celebration.
+Round objects and gold objects are often considered 'lucky' in China.
+Citrus fruits are particularly prized and are often used in Chinese New Year celebrations.
+Like the Christmas tree in Christmas celebrations, the mandarin or orange tree symbolises the start of the festive period and may be displayed in Chinese restaurants or Chinese homes in the run-up to the main celebration.

 Can I keep these plants indoors throughout the year?